Swartzkov/Search-Hub-Suite/README.md

 # Search-Hub-Suite
 Search Hub Suite is a full-fledged tool for helping you to search the way that you want to within WordPress.
-GMCT Search replaces the default search available within WordPress and provides deep customization options for both developers and non-developers alike.
+Search Hub Suite replaces the default search available within WordPress and provides deep customization options for both developers and non-developers alike.